-1) You can propose no more than one project for International Leading Research, either as a Principal investigator or a Co-Investigator.
-A researcher carrying KAKENHI eligibility through more than one research institution can submit application through either of the research institutions.
+You can propose or receive the grant of no more than one project for International Leading Research at the same time, either as a Principal investigator or a Co-Investigator.
+PI or Co-I of the prospected on-going project in FY2023 cannot submit a new research proposal in this research category.